-Easy way to deploy MySQL 5.7 Docker container in Ubuntu 20.04 for Local development
+Easy way to deploy MySQL 5.7 Docker container in Ubuntu 20.04 and 22.04 for Local development (Updated)

 Hello, this is my 5 min guide on how to run MySQL 5.7 (or any previous).

-After installing the fresh Kubuntu 20.04 I discovered that he comes with MySQL v8.
+After installing the fresh Kubuntu 20.04 I discovered that it comes with MySQL v8.

 It’s not impossible to downgrade your MySQL 8 to 5.7 and even I made it on 2 machines.
 You can find how in this article